 We are pleased to announce a new study opportunity using the IGDIs!

-For more information about this project please use this QR code:
+For more information about this project click the link below:

 We gratefully acknowledge the support from the Eunice Kennedy Shriver National Institute of Child Health & Human Development on the NIH (R01HD100364), and participating families and early childhood personnel for making this work possible.